 - Vagus Nerve Stimulation -- Surgery which involves the implantation of a battery to excite the vagus nerve [sources: Fava; WebMD].

 If a person dealing with major depressive order doesn't seek help, the condition tends to get worse as time goes on.
 In some cases the failure to address the problem results in suicide [source: NAMI].
 Major depressive disorder is not a character flaw, a weakness or a problem to be ignored or denied.
 It is a treatable condition which affects approximately 15 million people in the United States alone [source: NAMI].
-For more information on major depressive disorder, please visit the links and resources on the next page.
+For more information on major depressive disorder, please visit the links and resources below.